hannah-rae/hannah-rae.github.io/_pages/about.md

 - Google Women Techmakers award (2018)

 ## News
+- April 2025: PhD student Gedeon Muhawenayo gave a talk in NASA Harvest's [LEAD Maryland](https://extension.umd.edu/programs/agriculture-food-systems/program-areas/integrated-programs/lead-maryland/) workshop on cutting-edge applications of remote sensing, satellite data, and artificial intelligence in agriculture!
+- April 2025: Our 2023 paper, "Automatic Characterization of Boulders on Planetary Surfaces From High‐Resolution Satellite Images", published in the *Journal of Geophysical Research: Planets* was ranked within the top 10% of most-viewed papers published by the journal in 2023!
 - March 2025: Our paper, "Classification Drives Geographic Bias in Street Scene Segmentation," was accepted to the Workshop on Fair, Data-Efficient, and Trusted Computer Vision at CVPR 2025!
 - March 2025: Our paper, "Task-Informed Meta-Learning for Remote Sensing," was accepted to the EarthVision workshop at CVPR 2025!
 - March 2025: We officially kicked off Fields of The World: Phase 2 of the Taylor Geospatial Engine's Field Boundary Initiative!